Click on the word/words marked in green to open the link; click on the selected image to enlarge it; click on tabs marked with “+” to open them.

 The Arthurian legend from the Victorian perspective in Tennyson’s “Idylls of the King”

-The aim of this thesis is to show how the medieval Arthurian legend presented in Alfred Tennyson’s Idylls of the King actually differs from Malory’s original and how it reflect the Victorian worldview.
+The aim of this thesis is to show how the medieval Arthurian legend presented in Alfred Tennyson’s Idylls of the King actually differs from Malory’s original and how it reflects the Victorian worldview.
 The episodes chosen by the poet from the rich medieval sources reveal issues and values that proved particularly relevant to the Victorian middle class.
 In the gallery of characters, we can distinguish both positive male and female role models, as well as the negative ones, condemned attitudes of an unfaithful wife or a seductress devoid of any sense of morality.
 The Victorian crisis of faith, and the hero-worship resulting from it, become particularly visible in the depiction of King Arthur himself, while his reflections lend the piece a parabolic and timeless dimension.
 Moreover, the work attempts to answer the question to what extent Tennyson’s narrative poem meets the criteria of an epic and at the same time refers to an idyll suggested in the title of the work.

 Ewa Młynarczyk [translated by Jakub Niedziela]